Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 ## Starting a Data Grid in Kubernetes

-Run the following Helm command in the command window to start a data grid in Kubernetes.
+In the directory where you unpacked the Helm chart(s), run the following Helm command in the command window to start a data grid in Kubernetes.
 This deploys a Kubernetes cluster called `hello`, which contains a data grid comprised of one Space in a Data Pod, and one Platform Manager called `hello-xap-manager` in a Management Pod.
 The Platform Manager manages the Space, the Manager service, and the headless service.
 There are no backup instances specified.

 To start a data grid: